readren/json-facile/README.md

 assert(Right(foos) == foosParsed) // OK
 ```
-### Choose the name of the discriminator field and if it must be appended always or only when it's necessary.
+### Choose the name of the type discriminator field and if it must be appended always or only when it's necessary.

-By default, the discriminator field name is the question mark (`fieldName="?"`) and it's appended only when necessary (`required=false`).
+By default, the type discriminator field name is the question mark (`fieldName="?"`) and it's appended only when necessary (`required=false`).
 ```scala
 import jsfacile.api._